Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 VICE PRESIDENT, LEARNING AND DEVELOPMENT

-The Vice President, Learning & Development provides oversight and leadership for the division and is ultimately responsible for the development, design, and delivery of all CHA Learning programs as well as the people who deliver and support the programs.
+The Vice President, Learning & Development provides oversight and leadership for the division and is ultimately responsible for the development, design, and delivery of all CHA Learning programs, as well as the people who deliver and support the programs.
 The Vice President directs the policies and procedures of CHA Learning and has sole discretion for exceptions to them.
 The Vice President is the final arbiter for all decisions made with respect to students, faculty, and the programs themselves.
-Generally, students should bring concerns to their Program Coordinator or Program Director, who will bring forward necessary concerns to the Vice President as required.
-Students who are not satisfied with the decision of a Program Director have the right to appeal such decisions by requesting, in writing, that they be taken to the Vice President. (see C:3 Appeals)
+Generally, students should bring concerns to their Program Coordinator or Program Director, who will bring forward necessary concerns to the Vice President, as required.
+Students who are not satisfied with the decision of a Program Director have the right to appeal such decisions by requesting, in writing, that they be taken to the Vice President. (see C:2 Appeals)

 PROGRAM DIRECTOR OR CHAIR

 The Program Director, or designate, oversees course content and leads the faculty for programs.
-All program related decisions are made by the Program Director, including matters related to program structure, subject matter, evaluation, admissions, student status and concerns about faculty.
+All program-related decisions are made by the Program Director, including matters related to program structure, subject matter, evaluation, admissions, student status and concerns about faculty.
 The Program Coordinator may escalate any matter to the Program Director, as required.
 Students who are not satisfied with the decision or support provided by faculty or Program Coordinators may seek additional support or an appeal from the Program Director, as required.

 PROGRAM COORDINATORS

-FACULTY AND INSTRUCTORS
+FACULTY

 Depending on the program, faculty play differing support roles and may be assigned to support specific courses or sets of students.
 This information, including faculty contact information, will be provided to the student by CHA Learning for each program.